QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

 # Upgrading Fedora TemplateVMs

-This page provides instructions for performing an in-place upgrade of an installed [Fedora TemplateVM].
+There are two ways to upgrade a TemplateVM.
+The easiest way is to install a new, unmodified [Fedora TemplateVM], then redo all desired template modifications.
+You can also do an in-place upgrade of an installed [Fedora TemplateVM].

-If you wish to install a new, unmodified Fedora TemplateVM instead of upgrading a template that is already installed in your system, please see the [Fedora TemplateVM] page instead.
+## Upgrading using a new TemplateVM

+1. Please see the [Fedora TemplateVM] page on how to install the TemplateVM with the Fedora version you want to upgrade to.
+2. **Recommended:** [Switch everything that was set to the old template to the new template.][switch]

+To make the upgrade process as efficient as possible, document modifications to your TemplateVMs in a textfile.
+If you do not have this documentation yet, open a terminal in the old Fedora TemplateVM, and use the `history` command.
+(There is currently no other way to gain a list of explicitly installed packages.
+Methods like `dnf repoquery --userinstalled` and `rpm -qa` all include packages that have been installed as dependencies.)

-## Summary instructions for standard Fedora TemplateVMs
+## Summary instructions for in-place upgrade of standard Fedora TemplateVMs

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `fedora-<old>`, or `fedora-<new>`, where `<old>` is the Fedora version number *from* which you are upgrading, and `<new>` is the Fedora version number *to* which you are upgrading.